Homemade Face Wash (with Free Printable Labels)

 This post contains affiliate links which means I earn a small commission at no extra cost to you.
 See my full disclosure here.

-First pour the Castile soap and castor oil into the spray bottle.
+Step 1: First, pour the Castile soap, castor oil, and lavender oil into the spray bottle.
 Usually the spray bottle comes with a small funnel which will make this easier, however, it’s not absolutely necessary.

-Now fill the bottle the rest of the way with water and shake it gently to combine.
+Step 2: Next, fill up the bottle the rest of the way with water and shake to combine.

 If you make this face wash, let me know in the comments!
 Tag me on Instagram @violet_rightathome